Soypete/Production-Go-Examples/ex-3-memory-sketch/README.md

 will show you stats on your code.

 Definition:
-_span_: how long long a function ran for.
+_span_: how long a function ran for.
 _flat_: number of something
 _cum_: cumulative

-Questions:

--

 ## Resources: